emoncms/emoncms/readme.md

 * [master](https://github.com/emoncms/emoncms) - The latest and greatest developments.
 Potential bugs, use at your own risk!
 All pull-requests should be made to the *master* branch.

 * [stable](https://github.com/emoncms/emoncms/tree/stable) - emonPi/emonBase release branch, regularly merged from master.
 Slightly more tried and tested.
-[See release change log.](https://github.com/emoncms/emoncms/releases)
+[See release change log](https://github.com/emoncms/emoncms/releases).

 * ARCHIVE [low-write (v8.5)](https://github.com/emoncms/emoncms/tree/low-write) - Old emonpi/emonbase emoncms version ([July 15 emonSD ready-to-go SD card image](https://github.com/openenergymonitor/emonpi/wiki/emonSD-pre-built-SD-card-Download-&-Change-Log)).
 Low-write mode is now available in v9.0.
 The low write version of emoncms is designed for running on SD cards.
-This is a cut down version of emoncms supports only the phpfina and phptimeseries feed engines (no in built feed averaging or histograms) and a reduced input processor set. **Archived branch**
+This is a cut down version of emoncms supporting only the phpfina and phptimeseries feed engines (no in built feed averaging or histograms) and a reduced input processor set. **Archived branch**

 ## Upgrade